Governance OHM (GOHM) Achieves Self Reported Market Cap of $196.16 Million

-Governance OHM (GOHM) traded 1.6% lower against the US dollar during the 1-day period ending at 23:00 PM Eastern on October 7th.
-One Governance OHM token can currently be purchased for $4,088.25 or 0.06524178 BTC on popular cryptocurrency exchanges.
-Governance OHM has a total market cap of $196.16 million and approximately $11,257.39 worth of Governance OHM was traded on exchanges in the last day.
-In the last week, Governance OHM has traded down 3.6% against the US dollar.
+Governance OHM (GOHM) traded 0.5% lower against the US dollar during the one day period ending at 18:00 PM Eastern on October 8th.
+One Governance OHM token can currently be purchased for approximately $4,081.50 or 0.06542949 BTC on cryptocurrency exchanges.
+During the last week, Governance OHM has traded down 2.1% against the US dollar.
+Governance OHM has a total market cap of $196.16 million and $19,779.77 worth of Governance OHM was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.